-On this Everest Base Camp & Gokyo Lakes Circuit, you will spend 3 nights in a nice hotel in Kathmandu on a twin share basis and 15 nights on a twin share basis in traditional mountain lodges (tea houses).
+On this Everest Base Camp & Gokyo Lakes Circuit, you will spend 2 nights in a nice hotel in Kathmandu on a twin share basis, one night in a tented camp in Manthali, and 15 nights on a twin share basis in traditional mountain lodges (tea houses).

 - Explore vibrant Kathmandu and Namche Bazaar

 - Experience authentic Sherpa villages, meet locals during tea house stays and soak up the Sherpa culture

 - Visit the ridge-top monastery of Thyangboche and participate in a Buddhist prayer ceremony

 - Cross the mighty Cho La pass and explore the beautiful Gokyo lakes and valley

 - Take in incredible views of Everest, Nuptse, Lhotse and Ama Dablam